Market-Connections Professional Resume Writing Services

 • Commuting time/telecommuting,

-• If you will find the work challenging and interesting,
+• Whether you find the work challenging and interesting,

-• Who you will be working with (and for!),
+• The people you will be working with (and for),

 • Industry stability, and